International Students: All you need to know

 You must ensure to have obtained your study permit before leaving the Canada Border Services Agency area.
 Please verify that your personal information appearing on the study permit is accurate and that the mention/comment regarding your right to work is clearly indicated, in case you plan on working here during your stay.

-For more information, see the following pages: Coronavirus disease (COVID-19): Information for non-Canadians and Study permit: Prepare for arrival.
+For more information, see the following page: Study permit: Prepare for arrival.

 Going to your place of quarantine